boly38/drobadi/README.md

 A NodeJS tool to
 - zip a directory and create backup onto Dropbox,
 - list backups,
+- download a backup
-- or download a backup.
+- or download and unzip a backup.

 [![NPM](https://nodei.co/npm/drobadi.png?compact=true)](https://npmjs.org/package/drobadi)